Best Free Quizlet Alternative in 2026

 For Japanese, Korean, and Chinese, every card also includes romanization (romaji, romanized Korean, pinyin) so you can learn pronunciation alongside characters.

 The decks follow a learning path.
 Start with A1 Essentials (500 most common words), move to A2 once you're comfortable, and progress through B1/B2/C1/C2.
-Each level builds on the previous one — B1 assumes you already know the A1 and A2 vocabulary.
+Each level builds on the previous one.

 AI word extraction